Yoshida35/Discord-Bot/README.md

 Dungeon:
 Hopefully a long time project inspired by a repl.it project I saw and simular to Ireallydonotknow but more like a game and less like a story.
 I want to try and use the keyboard module in this project.

+Password and Username:
+You enter your username and It automatically generates the password, you then confirm the password and well that's it so far.r